Low-income status of private household

 - 'Low-income measure, before-tax (LIM-BT)' refers to a fixed percentage (50%) of median adjusted total income of private households.
 The household total income is adjusted by an equivalence scale to take economies of scale into account.
 This adjustment for different household sizes reflects the fact that a household's needs increase, but at a decreasing rate, as the number of members increases.
 March 21, 2016 to current

 - Classification of low-income status March 21, 2016 to current

 Statistics Canada publishes several low-income lines with which low-income status can be computed.
-See 'Low Income Lines' and 'Low Income in Canada - A Multi-line and Multi-index Perspective' from the Income Research Paper Series for detailed definitions and discussions of each line.
+See "Low Income Lines: What they are and how they are created" and "Low Income in Canada - A Multi-line and Multi-index Perspective" from the Income Research Paper Series for detailed definitions and discussions of each line.

 Relation to previous version

 - Low-income status of private household March 21, 2016 to current